Group Members

 Dr Martin Wilkinson

 Martin joined the amyloid team in October 2020 having worked previously in structural biology at Imperial College London.
-He is funded by the MRC with Prof Neil Ranson and his project is focussing on using cryo-EM to determine the structure of amyloid fibrils.
+He is funded by the Wellcome Trust with Prof Neil Ranson and his project is focussing on using cryo-EM to determine the structure of amyloid fibrils.

 Dr Martin Wilkinson